jditz/comics/README.md

 # COmic

-This repository contains the open-source implementation of Convolutional Omics Kernel Networks (COmic) as described in Ditz et al., "COmic: Convolutional Kernel Networks for Interpretable End-to-End Learning on (Multi-)Omics Data", 2022.
+This repository contains the open-source implementation of Convolutional Omics Kernel Networks (COmic) as described in Ditz et al., "COmic: Convolutional Kernel Networks for Interpretable End-to-End Learning on (Multi-)Omics Data".
 COmic is implemented using custom PyTorch layers, hence, can be easily integrated in existing PyTorch-based neural network training pipelines.
 Furthermore, we provide a custom DataSet object that is specifically designed to handle divers (multi-)omics input data.
 The COmic package also provide several ready-to-use models that allow users without a strong background in neural network creation to perform machine learning experiments with COmic models.